mikeraab/docker101/README.md

 ### Pre-work:

-1. Request An Oracle Cloud Trial for Container: https://cloud.oracle.com
+1. Request An **Oracle Cloud Trial for Container**: https://cloud.oracle.com

-2. Provision An Instance of Oracle Container Cloud Service
+2. Provision An Instance of **Oracle Container Cloud Service**
   > *It is very important that this is completed before starting the Hands On Lab, or you will not have time to finish the excersises within a 2 hour timeframe.*

     * [Easy to Follow Tutorial in this Blog](https://solutionsanz.blog/2017/01/16/occs-provisioning/)